moved to handbook page

 - In the object list of a cell, many objects in a row can be selected with Shift+click.

-- You can quickly preview faces in Edit->Preview Window by browsing them in "Body Parts", but you can find them in an index (for vanilla - for TR).
+- You can quickly preview faces in Edit->Preview Window by browsing them in "Body Parts" like any other objects in the Object Window, but you can find them in an index (for vanilla - for TR).

 - Copying NPCs to make new ones often leaves the new NPCs with services or special AI packages.
 If you cookie-cut NPCs, always check the AI tabs for each of services, travel destination, AI packages, idle animation chances, and clean them.